suoyike1/fruit-and-vegetable-picking-robots/README.md

 # The realization of fruit and vegetable picking robots

-can be finded at llmsforrobot.xyz
+can be finded at: http://llmsforrobot.xyz/